bendanye/shortcut-kata/vi/README.md

 20. Paste it to next line
 21. Undo the paste
 22. Activate replace mode
+23. Clear all lines (Make it a empty file)
-23. Quit without saving and close terminal
+24. Quit without saving and close terminal